 What football can teach us about patient assessment

 Football offers plenty of metaphors for just about any aspect of life.
-Watching my favorite teams this past weekend got me thinking about how the huddle and coming to the line of scrimmage is much like the scene size-up of the patient assessment.
+Watching my favorite football teams makes me think about how the huddle and coming to the line of scrimmage is much like the scene size-up of the patient assessment.

 Are you a football fan?
 What other metaphors do you see in football for patient assessment?
 Tell us in the comments below.